binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-eks/cluster-upgrade.md

 No extra considerations are needed to upgrade from v1.25 to v1.26.
 The standard procedure listed above should work with no issues.

+##### Upgrade to v1.27

+In a similar fashion to the previous upgrade notes, the standard procedure listed above should work with no issues.

 !!! info "Official AWS procedure"
     A step-bystep instructions guide for upgrading an EKS cluster can be found at the following link: